Operation Maitri

-Operation Maitri (Operation Amity) was a rescue and relief operation in Nepal by the government of India and Indian armed forces in the aftermath of the April 2015 Nepal earthquake.
-Indian government responded within few minutes of the quake.
+Operation Maitri (Operation Friendship) was a rescue and relief operation in Nepal carried out by the Government of India and Indian armed forces in the aftermath of the April 2015 Nepal earthquake.
+The Indian government responded within few minutes of the quake.
 It started on 26 April 2015 and also involved Nepali ex-servicemen from India's Gurkha Regiments for interface for guidance, relief and rescue.

 Background

 The April 2015 Nepal earthquake (or the Himalayan earthquake) occurred at 11:56 NST on 25 April with a moment magnitude (M_{w}) of 7.8 and a maximum Mercalli Intensity of IX (Violent).
 Its epicenter was approximately 34 km east-southeast of Lamjung, Nepal, and its hypocenter was at a depth of approximately 15 km.
-It is the most powerful disaster to strike Nepal since the 1934 Nepal–Bihar earthquake.
+It was the most powerful disaster to strike Nepal since the 1934 Nepal–Bihar earthquake.
 The quake killed nearly 8,900 people in Nepal.

 Mount Everest avalanche

 The earthquake triggered an avalanche on Mount Everest, killing at least 17.
 The death toll surpassed that of the 2014 Mount Everest avalanche, making it the most lethal day on the mountain.

 An Indian army mountaineering team recovered the bodies of 19 mountaineers from Everest base camp and rescued at least 61 stranded climbers from Mount Everest.
 Indian Air Force helicopters reached Mount Everest on the morning of 26 April for rescue operations.